 Students Who Score Level 5 MUST be Placed in Advanced Classes—It’s the Law!

-Did you know that, by law (SL 218-32; HB 986), students who score a level 5 on their End-of-Grade (EOG) or End-of-Course (EOC) tests must be placed in an advanced course the following school year?
+Did you know that, by law (SL 218-32; HB 986), (final version) students who score a level 5 on their End-of-Grade (EOG) or End-of-Course (EOC) tests must be placed in an advanced course the following school year?
 This is true for all public schools in North Carolina, grades 3-12.
 (Charter schools are exempt.)

 For elementary school, the LEAs can decide what “advanced courses” might be.
 Some examples are compacted, exploratory, or single-subject acceleration courses.
 In middle and high school, these include compacted courses, courses designated as “honors,” and college-level courses.
 Seventh graders who score a 5 must be placed in high school math—not simply a high-level 8th-grade course—but a real high school course (Math 1, 2, 3, or a 4th-level math class).